-Under the Public Contracts Regulations 2006 (which gives effect to EU law in the UK), a company is automatically and perpetually debarred from competing for public contracts where it is convicted of a corruption offence.
+Under the Public Contracts Regulations 2015 (as amended by the Public Procurement (Amendments, Repeals and Revocations) Regulations 2016, a company is automatically and perpetually debarred from competing for public contracts where it is convicted of a corruption offence.
 There are no plans to amend the 2006 Regulations for this to include the crime of failure to prevent bribery.
 Organisations that are convicted of failing to prevent bribery are not automatically barred from participating in tenders for public contracts and so the Council has the discretion to exclude organisations convicted of this offence.